 A recreational vessel limit for black grouper is being considered due to misidentification issues within the recreational sector only.
-Juvenile gag and black grouper tend to be more distinguishable with gag displaying a mottled pattern of light and dark patches while black grouper show dark, rectangular blocks separated by pale space (Ross and Moser, 1995).
+Juvenile gag and black grouper tend to be more distinguishable with gag displaying a mottled pattern of light and dark patches while black grouper show dark, rectangular blocks separated by pale space (Ross and Moser 1995).
 As both species age and move to deeper water, identification becomes more challenging.
 Misidentified gag and black grouper are prevalent in South Florida and the Florida Keys (SEDAR10-DW-18, 2006).
-Both gag and black grouper are protogynous hermaphrodites that spawn in aggregates and rely on estuaries for early life stages (Ross and Moser, 1995).
-Because of these misidentification issues and similar life history, modifications to black
+Both gag and black grouper are protogynous, spawn in aggregations, and rely on estuaries for early life stages (Ross and Moser 1995).
+Because of these misidentification issues and similar life history, modifications to black grouper recreational

-- 1. (No Action).
+Alternatives\ 1.
+(No Action).
 The recreational black grouper bag limit is 1 fish per person per day within the 3 shallow water grouper aggregate (no more than 1 grouper may be gag or black grouper).

-- 2. Establish a private recreational vessel limit for black grouper of:
+2. Establish a private recreational vessel limit for black grouper of: 2a.

-- 2a.
 2 fish per vessel per day.

-- 2b.
+2b.
 4 fish per vessel per day.

-- 3. Establish a for-hire vessel limit for black grouper of:
+3. Establish a for-hire vessel limit for black grouper of: 3a.

-- 3a.
 2 fish per vessel per trip.

-- 3b.
-4 fish per vessel per trip.

-\See Chapter 2 for detailed language of alternatives.
+3b.
+4 fish per vessel per trip. \See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-grouper recreational management measures are being considered to ensure that gag are rebuilt within the rebuilding plan and constrain harvest to updated catch levels to end overfishing.
+management measures are being considered to ensure that rebuilding the gag stock in the South Atlantic is achieved and overfishing is ended.

 Preferred Alternatives 2 and 3 and the respective sub-alternatives would constrain harvest when compared to Alternative 1 (No Action).
-Preferred Sub-Alternative 2a is expected to be the most constraining alternative for the private recreational component, therefore discards could increase and have negative effects on the black grouper stock (Table 4.7.1.1).
-Sub-Alternative 2b is not expected to constrain black grouper harvest and therefore is not expected to have negative effects on the stock (Table 4.7.1.1).
-Preferred Sub-Alternative 3a is the most constraining on harvest for the for-hire component, resulting in an approximately 24% decrease in landings of black grouper (Table 4.7.1.1).
+Preferred Sub-alternative 2a is expected to be the most constraining alternative for the private recreational component, therefore discards could increase and have negative effects on the black grouper stock (Table 4.7.1.1.1).
+Sub-alternative 2b is not expected to constrain black grouper harvest and therefore is not expected to have negative effects on the stock (Table 4.7.1.1.1).
+Preferred Sub-alternative 3a is the most constraining on harvest for the for-hire component, resulting in an approximately 24% decrease in landings of black grouper (Table 4.7.1.1.1).
 As a result, discards would be expected to increase and could have a negative effect on the stock.
-Sub-Alternative 3b is less constraining on the for-hire component, however a 7% reduction for black grouper is still expected.
-On average, from 2017 through 2021, black grouper landings have been approximately 50% of the ACL (Table 4.7.1.2), and therefore any reduction in landings as a result of a vessel or bag limit would make it even less likely that black grouper landings meet or exceed the ACL.
+Sub-alternative 3b is less constraining on the for-hire component, however a 7% reduction for black grouper is still expected.
+On average, from 2017 through 2021, black grouper landings have been approximately 50% of the ACL (Table 4.7.1.1.2), and therefore any reduction in landings as a result of a vessel or bag limit would make it even less likely that black grouper landings meet or exceed the ACL.